Tooth Club en_adu_01_top2.jpg en_adu_01_top3.jpg en_adu_01_top4.gif

 Cause:

-During pregnancy, the hormonal changes exaggerate the response of the gum tissues to the plaque bacterial toxins, resulting in the development of “Pregnancy Gingivitis".
+Pregnancy does not cause gingivitis.
+If pregnant women do not clean their oral cavity thoroughly, the hormonal changes during pregnancy may exaggerate the response of the gum tissues to the plaque bacterial toxins, resulting in red, swollen and bleeding gums.
+This is called "Pregnancy Gingivitis".

 Symptoms: